-In 2006, then-Governor Janet Napolitano reached out to a fellow Santa Clara University alum about championing early childhood education as a means towards economic development in Arizona.¬† She had been contacted by the Buffett Early Childhood Fund and the Ounce of Prevention, who had teamed on a platform called Educare: a national network of highest quality early learning centers combining the best of Early Head Start, Head Start, childcare, preschool and family support to help low-income children ages birth to five grow up eager, healthy, and ready for school.¬† Educare aims to take the most cutting-edge early childhood research and neuroscience from the lab to the classroom.¬† More than just exceptional preschools, Educare schools are the catalysts for change that spark local and national public policy, discourse about the importance of investing in young children, and critical improvements in quality.
+In 2006, then-Governor Janet Napolitano reached out to a fellow Santa Clara University alum about championing early childhood education as a means towards economic development in Arizona.¬† She had been contacted by the Buffett Early Childhood Fund and the Ounce of Prevention (now Start Early), who had teamed on a platform called Educare: a national network of highest quality early learning centers combining the best of Early Head Start, Head Start, childcare, preschool and family support to help low-income children ages birth to five grow up eager, healthy, and ready for school.¬† Educare aims to take the most cutting-edge early childhood research and neuroscience from the lab to the classroom.¬† More than just exceptional preschools, Educare schools are the catalysts for change that spark local and national public policy, discourse about the importance of investing in young children, and critical improvements in quality.

 On September 6, 2011, Educare Arizona joined the nation‚Äôs leading partnership for early learning as the thirteenth Educare Learning Network school to open in the country.¬† Bringing together a public-private collaboration to assist underserved children ages birth to five, Educare Arizona represents investment in our community, our economy, and our future.¬† A founding collaborator and anchor funder in Educare Arizona, the Steve Nash Foundation has now contributed more than $2million to Educare’s capital campaign, annual operations and national dialogue on early learning, and continues to serve on the Board of Directors.